+Plan which sales you’ll go to before you leave the house.
 I typically use yard sale listings from Craigslist.
 I’ll go through all the sales in my immediate area (within about 10 miles).
 If the listing includes housewares, furniture or other items I’ll be interested in, I add it to my list.
 You can do the same with classifieds from the newspaper or elsewhere.
 I use either Google Maps or Mapquest to create a house-by-house plan, generally starting with the sales that are closest to me and working my way out.

+Plan to go early, but not too early.
+Or do the exact opposite.
 If the yard sale you’re most interested in starts at 8 a.m., plan to be there between 8 and 8:15 a.m., but not before.
 You want to give the hosts time to set up, and you don’t want to make them upset that you didn’t pay attention to their posted times.
 If you get there early enough, you’ll have first pick of the best items.
 Conversely, if you plan to go toward the end of the sale, there will be fewer items to choose from, but the sellers will be more likely to give you a good deal.
 I once got two photographs in gallery-quality frames for $3 total because the sellers were packing up.

+Don’t be afraid to negotiate.
 I’ve never been big on haggling, but I will ask for a better deal if I see an opportunity or really want an item.
 But know when to let go.
 I recently bought the chair shown above for $7 at a yard sale.
 I wasn’t going to insult the seller by asking for an even lower price.

+Take cash.
 This may seem obvious, but I can’t tell you how many times I’ve had to backtrack to an ATM because I never have cash in my wallet.
 If you can, take smaller bills so you won’t be in a bind if the seller doesn’t have change.
 And if you plan to buy furniture, you need to budget according.
 The goal is to find deals, but don’t be offended if the seller won’t accept $20 for an antique chair.

+Take your own bags.
 I have two sets of reusable bags: the smaller ones that I use for grocery shopping and larger ones that I use when shopping for clothing, shoes, etc. I take these larger ones to yard sales as well.
 They really come in handy when I pick up fabric and other smaller items.